Resources

 • Professional association or membership dues (ABA, ANA, NEA, etc.)

-• Malpractice or liability insurance premiums (ongoing, not initial setup)
+• Malpractice or liability insurance premiums

 • Study materials, prep courses, or tutoring for exams

-Based on 10 U.S.C. §476a, SCRA §705A (50 U.S.C. §4025a), and current DoD policy.
+Based on 37 U.S.C. §453(g), SCRA §705A (50 U.S.C. §4025a), and current DoD policy.
 Effective 2026-01-01.
 This tool provides general guidance based on federal law and DoD policy.
 Benefits vary by branch, and state licensing boards may have different procedures.
 Always verify eligibility with your installation's legal assistance office and your branch's finance office before filing claims.
 Fees shown are based on publicly available data from national exam organizations and state boards as of March 2026 and may change without notice.

 About this entitlement